amostantan/Faulty-Bearing-Diagnosis-Pico4ML/README.md

 i.
 Download the folder named - 'Data_Collection_i', execute and flash into the Pico4ML.

 Open up the serial monitor and the outputs should look like this:

 <img src="Arduino_Images/RawLogit.jpg" alt="Alt text" width="500"/>

+Once the values are shown, close the serial monitor and run the next step.

 ii.
 Download the file named - 'Data_Collection_ii'
 Run it with a python compiler when the Pico4ML is running and outputting accelerometer values.